Moving to China: Things I Didn't Leave Without

 Medication for Possibly Anything

-With a nurse practioner for a mom, you can trust, I have a prescription for just about anything.
+With a nurse practitioner for a mom, you can trust, I have a prescription for just about anything.
 Allergies, nausea, vertigo, ibuprofen, possible food poisoning.
 We were leaving with all our bases covered.
-A Coloring Book

-What???
+A Coloring Book What???
 Yup.
 But not a child’s coloring book—an adult coloring book.
 The kind with intricate detail.
 I did forget coloring pencils though.
 So, I need to find some.
-Tech Gear

 Last, but not least, I needed my tech gear.
 All of it too: laptop, tablet, VPN, camera, equipment, adapters, cords, etc. I was techy back home.
 I will be a techy here too.
 I anticipate a lot of free time with the many festival days; which means plenty of time to practice and hone my skills.